-About Gudea, ruler of Lagash in Neo-Sumeria (c.
-2100 BCE) it was said, “He who controls the rivers controls life,” and this was certainly true in southern Mesopotamia with its necessity of irrigation for early farming.
+It has been said about Gudea, ruler of Lagash in Neo-Sumeria (ca. 2100 BCE), “He who controls the rivers controls life,” and this was certainly true in southern Mesopotamia with its necessity of irrigation for early farming.
 The famous Louvre diorite statue of Gudea depicts him holding a vase from which two streams flow, a possible symbolic representation of both the Tigris and Euphrates rivers.
 Water has always been the antithesis of desert and the necessary life-giver and the source of many gardens.
 Indeed, gardens cannot be conceived of without water.

 Regarding instinct, I was conducting Jean Clottes, the eminent cave prehistorian on a brief wine tasting in Northern California in late April, 2010 before his Stanford lecture.
 No doubt re-inspired by the streams in the nearby redwoods, I tried out an idea on him that had long been burbling through my own mind.
-I asked, “What if we love to hear water in our garden fountains or other places as a relaxing sound, putting our deepest minds at ease because we instinctively know the sound of running water is good for our health since our earliest human existence – maybe even earlier as animals – and the opposite of this is that stagnant water meant death?”
-Jean was receptive of my idea.
+I asked, “What if we love to hear water in our garden fountains or other places as a relaxing sound, putting our deepest minds at ease because we instinctively know the sound of running water is good for our health since our earliest human existence; this might be even earlier as an animal instinct.
+The opposite of this is that stagnant water meant death.
+What do you think?”
+I asked.
+Jean Clothes was very receptive of my idea.

-A few days ago I repeated this idea and many others below in my talk “Persian Gardens on The Move” in the Gifts of Persia: Garden Conservancy seminar on July 15, 2011.
+A few days ago I repeated this idea and many others below in my talk “Persian Gardens on The Move: the Gifts of Persia” for the Garden Conservancy seminar on July 15, 2011.
 Most of these ideas are also delineated in my forthcoming book (2012) Gardens of the Ancient World.
-This brief article – whose shortcomings are due mostly to brevity – also condenses my Gifts of Persia talk.
+This brief article – whose shortcomings may be due partly to brevity – also condenses my Gifts of Persia talk.

 Garden of Eden as chahar bagh